lpirola13/lpirola13.github.io/content/_index.md

 </a>
 <div align="justify">
 <span style=" font-family:Source Code Pro; font-weight:300; color:white;">
-  This application will help you find relevant information within tweets.
+  This application will help you to find relevant information within tweets.
 Besides a basic search, it offers you the possibility to perform advanced searches and to personalize the results according to the preferences of a set of predefined users.
 </span>
 </div>
 <div class="row m-1 justify-content-center">